 The third part, Appuntamento a Gela (An Appointment in Gela), is set in Sicily, and revolves around the marriage of a Sicilian, daughter of a fisherman, to a North Italian worker on an oil rig offshore.
 By the time the film was finished, Mattei was in a weak political position, and RAI-TV refused to show the films as they were, taking particular exception to the representation of peasant life in Lucania as being irrelevant to the main subject.
 From being three programmes each 45 minutes long, the film was cut down [by 25 minutes] and was shown, at Ivens’s insistence, under the general description “Fragments of a film by Joris Ivens.”
 He left the country secretly taking a complete copy with him, and this original version had its first showing at an Ivens retrospective in Modena in 1979.

 (Actually, he left the country without taking a complete copy with him.
 But once he realized what was happening to his film, he telephoned Tinto Brass and told him where he could steal the original version, and asked him to smuggle it out of Italy.
 Brass did, but no one said a word about this until long past the expiration of the statute of limitations.
-This story demonstrates, once again, that it is to thieves that we owe so much of the preservation of our history.
-SIDENOTE/CONFESSION: I, too, have rescued historical artifacts from certain destruction — though once I was outwitted by a vandal who tossed a major collection of vast historical importance onto the curb for garbage collection the next day.
-I had rescued it and had been trying to find an archive for its preservation, but as soon as I found one, it was too late.
-I am still not over the trauma.
-Oh gawd did I learn my lesson.)
+This story demonstrates, once again, that it is to thieves that we owe so much of the preservation of our history.)

 Many of the younger generation of Italian directors worked with Ivens on the making of Italia non è un Paese povero, including the Taviani brothers (Paolo and Vittorio, whose main success in England has been Padre Padrone, 1977), Valentino Orsini and Tinto Brass.
 A feature of the film is the consistent fun which is poked at TV documentary methods, in particular the technique of on-the-spot interviews.